When will the V&A reopen?

 What is available for schools?
 Can we book virtual visits?

-V&A Innovate – a national challenge for secondary school pupils – will launch online in September and be accessible to every school in the UK.
-Following the themes of Home and Community, students will be asked to use design practices to address major issues including climate change, accessibility, isolation and more.
+V&A Innovate – a national challenge for secondary school pupils – will launch digitally in September 2021 and will be accessible to every school in the UK.
+Following the themes of Home and Community, students will be asked to use design practices to address major issues, including climate change, accessibility, isolation and more.

 Unfortunately, we are currently unable to offer virtual visits of our galleries to school groups.
 We do however offer a range of online free activities for families.